skylineos/clsp-videojs-plugin/README.md

 ### Development Environment

-Node 8.9.x is required to run the necessary build and development scripts.
+Node 10.15.x is required to run the necessary build and development scripts.

 One option for installing node in a development environment is to use the node version manager ["n"](https://github.com/tj/n).
 If you're using Windows, you can get an installer from [Node's website](https://nodejs.org/en/download/).

+#### Vagrant

+1. `cd` into the parent directory of the CLSP project
+1. `cp scripts/deploy/Vagrantfile .`
+1. `vagrant destroy -f && vagrant up && vagrant ssh`
+1. `cd /vagrant/clsp-videojs-plugin`
+1. `rm -rf node_modules`
+1. `yarn install`
+1. `yarn run serve:vagrant`

 ## Installation